-Our total capital expenditures were Ch\$116,171 in 2019, Ch\$82,653 in 2020 and Ch\$141,952 million in 2021.
-The increase in 2021 was mainly due to new projects that were postponed in the prior period due to the COVID-19 pandemic.
+Our total capital expenditures were Ch\$82,653 in 2020, Ch\$141,952 in 2021 and Ch\$173,675 million in 2022.
+The increase in 2022 was mainly due to new projects.

-In 2021, capital expenditures were principally related to the following:
+In 2022, capital expenditures were principally related to the following:

-- Returnable containers (glass and PET bottles) and cases for bottles, - Coolers Cold Equipment, - RefPET Returnable Labeling (Monte Cristo plant and Bahía Blanca plant), - Returnable Glass Labeling (Monte Cristo plant), - Monster Products production (Monte Cristo Plant, fine-tuning) - Sugar reduction in carbonated products, - Adaptation of Effluents' process (Monte Cristo plant), - "Front Office Project" (2021 implementation phase to be completed during 2022), - Purchase of forklifts and transpallets, and - Hardware technology upgrade and software development for productivity and management improvement.
+- Returnable containers (glass and PET bottles) and cases for bottles, - · Coolers y postmix- Cold Equipment, - RefPET Returnable Labeling (Monte Cristo plant, set-up 2L and start-up 2.5L), - Returnable Glass Labeling (Monte Cristo plant), - Monster Products production (Monte Cristo Plant, fine-tuning) - Sugar reduction in carbonated products, - Adaptation of Effluents' process (Monte Cristo plant), - Seed-based products production project (Monte Cristo Plant), - "Front Office Project" (project completion), - Purchase of forklifts and transpallets, and - Hardware technology upgrade and software development for productivity and management improvement.

-• Production lines and equipment for the Andina's plants,

-- Returnable containers (Ref PET and glass bottles) and plastic bottle cases, - Cold equipment, post-mix and other equipment for the point of sale, - Improvements in the management systems, - Machinery to increase efficiency and productive capacity, and - Renewal of part of the trucks and forklifts for industrial and logistics areas.
+- · Production lines and equipment for the Andina's plants, - Returnable containers (Ref PET and glass bottles) and plastic bottle cases, - Cold equipment and other equipment for the point of sale, - · Improvements in the management systems, - · Machinery to increase efficiency and productive capacity, and - Renewal of part of the trucks and forklifts for industrial and logistics areas.